seduerr91/seduerr91.github.io/_posts/2024-02-21-state-of-ai.md

 color: secondary
 ---

-An overview of everything In found relevant in the space of AI as of February 2024.
+An overview of everything I regard as interesting in the space of AI as of February 2024.

-## LangChain Blog

 ### [Planning & Execute Agents](https://blog.langchain.dev/planning-agents/)